 Architecture is more than just art and technology.
 At the University of Newcastle, our Bachelor of Design (Architecture) students are challenged to explore their potential as agents for change.
 Mentored by AIA gold-medal winning professors in practice, our graduates don’t just design and shape the physical spaces of our cities and buildings – they use architecture to stimulate the places we live and work, engage the community and improve our world.
 Learn in the state’s newest creative innovation centre – Newcastle.
 Through live projects, you’ll develop design principles that emphasise social, economic and environmental sustainability and become a consultative problem solver.

-Professional recognition: Fully accredited by the NSW Architects Registration Board, the Commonwealth Association of Architects and the Architects Accreditation Council of Australia.
-Internationally recognised through the Canberra and Washington Accord agreements, and as part of the Bologna Process for European Higher Education.
+Professional recognition Fully accredited by the NSW Architects Registration Board, the Commonwealth Association of Architects and the Architects Accreditation Council of Australia.
+Internationally recognised through the Canberra Accord, the Board of Architects Malaysia (LAM) and as part of the Bologna Process for European Higher Education.

 Recommended studies: Any 2 units of English, any 2 units of history, plus one or more of Design and Technology, Industrial Technology, Visual Arts.